Resolution of compact Einstein orbifolds in general dimensions: Abstract

 Given a noncollapsing sequence of $m$-dimensional compact Einstein manifolds with a uniform energy bound, the Gromov-Hausdorff limit is a compact Einstein orbifold with at most finitely many singularities.
 Conversely, starting with a compact Einstein orbifold, we are interested in whether there exists a sequence of smooth Einstein metrics converging to it.

 In this paper, we provide a negative answer.
-We give an explicit obstruction for a negative Einstein orbifold appearing as a noncollapsing limit of compact Einstein manifolds, which does not vanish for hyperbolic orbifolds.
-This work extends the work of Ozuch in dimension 4, with significant technical simplifications.
+We give an explicit obstruction, such that if an Einstein orbifold with negative scalar curvature appears as a noncollapsing limit of compact Einstein manifolds, then the obstruction must vanish.
+Such an obstruction links the curvature at the orbifold singularity and the geometry of the blow-up limit.
+As an example, the obstruction never vanishes for hyperbolic orbifolds, so they can not be approximated by smooth Einstein manifolds.

+This work partially extends the work of Ozuch in dimension 4.
+We are assuming the Einstein orbifold has negative scalar curvature, to facilitate the exposition.
+Also, this work includes an obstruction found by Morteza-Viaclovski as a special case, which holds when the blow-up limit comes from the Calabi ansatz.